 The RBM training is conducted using the Contrastive Divergence algorithm.
 The training comprises a positive phase and a negative phase.
 The positive phase samples the activation of the visible layer to calculate probabilities for the activation of the hidden units and vice versa for the negative phase.

-This process is iterated multiple times, covering various data samples and updating weights after each pass.
+We iterate this process multiple times, covering various data samples and updating weights after each pass.
 Finally, the last layer (output layer) outputs the network’s prediction.

 Fine-Tuning

-Once the pre-training is complete and model weights are initialized, it is further fine-tuned for downstream tasks.
-Fine-tuning is performed using labeled data and a supervised learning algorithm like backpropagation.
+Once we’ve completed the pre-training and initialized the model weights, it is further fine-tuned for downstream tasks.
+We perform fine-tuning using labeled data and a supervised learning algorithm like backpropagation.
 This way, the model can be trained for various tasks, including classification or regression, and the initialized weights result in faster training and better results.

 Benefits of DBNs